Lebara Mobile

 • iD Mobile

-iD Mobile gives you the choice to select an eSIM during checkout.
-Or if you’re an existing customer with a physical SIM card you can contact the network on Live Chat and ask to switch.
+iD Mobile gives you the option to select an eSIM during checkout.
+Or if you’re an existing customer with a physical SIM card you can select ‘Get a replacement eSIM’ on the iD Mobile app or your online account.

 For more information, head on over to iD Mobile’s eSIM support page.